pranavkantgaur/CDTGenerator/README.md

 * Add function in CGAL fork for iterating vertices of a 2-cell using ```One_dart_per_incident_cell_range<0, 2>``` in _counterclockwise_ order.
 It is useful while writing polygons to data file for visualization.

 * Generic ```sew2CellsFromEdge``` for both ```LCC``` and ```LCCWithDartInfo```.

+* How _local degeneracy removal_ alone can guarantee _uniqueness_ of Delaunay triangulation?
+What if a set of 5 _non-local_ points are cospherical?